Citizenship Matters at Edison International

 - Public safety and emergency preparedness.
 We partner with the American Red Cross and local firefighters, police and EMTs to help everyone be prepared for natural and other disasters.

 - Investing in the community.
-We give back through corporate giving and employee giving.
+We give back through corporate giving and employee giving, and gave a total of $19.7 million in 2013.
 To encourage our employees to give back, we offer dollar-for-dollar matching grants and volunteer incentive grants to nonprofits of their choice.

 - Empowering our utility customers to manage their energy consumption.
 We provide state-of-the-art tools and technologies, along with rebates and incentives, to help our utility customers conserve.